Capture request attributes based on method arguments

 optional Define the scope of the request attribute.

-From the Request attribute source list, select Java method parameter(s) or .NET method parameter(s).
+From the Request attribute source list, select Java method parameter(s), .NET method parameter(s), or PHP method parameter(s).

 Select the Select method sources button to open the class wizard.
 Here you can select the class of the method upon whose argument you want to set an attribute.